 This measure tracks the condition of Missouri's minor highway road surfaces.
-The public has indicated the condition of Missouri's existing state roadway system should be one of the state's highest priorities.
+The public has indicated the condition of the existing state roadway system should be one of Missouri's highest priorities.
 MoDOT places a high priority on improving the condition of highways in the state system.